Tennessee GOP Redistricting Targets Memphis

 Power in this fight

 The leverage sits with the Tennessee legislature and Gov. Bill Lee, who quickly signed the map after passage, according to the AP.
-That matters because the new lines were drawn in a special session, outside the normal once-a-decade cycle, and were explicitly designed to strengthen Republicans ahead of the 2026 midterms, the AP and
+That matters because the new lines were drawn in a special session, outside the normal once-a-decade cycle, and were explicitly designed to strengthen Republicans ahead of the 2026 midterms, the AP and ABC News reported.

 The immediate loser is Memphis.
 The redrawn 9th District no longer keeps the city intact; it is split and stretched across a much larger geography, weakening the voting power of Black voters who made the district a long-standing Democratic foothold, ABC reported.
 State Sen. London Lamar’s line from the floor — “Racism does not become less racist because it’s called partisan” — captured the Democratic argument: the map’s purpose is not just seat maximization, but the conversion of Black voting strength into a Republican advantage.

-Global Politics in the post-Louisiana v.
+This is also a test case for Global Politics in the post-Louisiana v.
 Callais era.
 The Supreme Court’s recent weakening of Voting Rights Act enforcement lowered the legal risk of mid-decade redistricting, and Tennessee moved first.
 That gives Republicans a template and a time advantage: they are trying to lock in lines before the campaign calendar hardens.

 Who benefits, who loses